depau/3dprint-wiki/wiki/software/firmware.md

 title: Firmware
 parent: Software
 nav_order: 3
+toc: true
 ---

 # 3D printer firmware

-Here is a list of common firmware for 3D printer main boards.
+Here is a **non-exhaustive** list of common firmware for 3D printer main boards.
+Just because a firmware isn't listed here it doesn't mean it isn't good!

 Check out the [firmware category](https://www.reprap.org/wiki/Category:Firmware) on the [{% include reprap %}](https://www.reprap.org) for a more extensive list.